liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.3.32 (2023//) =
 * Fix deleting custom fields
+* Add Cloudflare Turnstile as captcha method for forms

 = 2.3.31 (2023/01/01) =
 * No changes, but release to make sure new updates come in fine